curl/everything-curl/usingcurl-connections.md

 service you are targeting.

-The local port number is usually randomly assigned to your TCP connection by the network stack and you normally don't have to think about it much further.
+The local port number is usually randomly assigned to your TCP connection by the network stack and you normally do not have to think about it much further.
 However, in some circumstances you find yourself behind network equipment, firewalls or similar setups that put restrictions on what source port numbers that can be allowed to set up the outgoing connections.